nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

-We go into more detail about the kinds of interface in a [later section](/#working-with-interfaces).
-But for now, let's deal with bind concretes.
+We go into more detail about the kinds of interface in a [later section](#working-with-interfaces).
+For now, let's deal with binding concretes.

 ### Binding instances